 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Job Opportunities: Established Professor of Data Analytics and Two Lecturers in Computer Science
+Job Opportunities: Three Lecturers in Computer Science (Permanent/Fixed-Term)

 The National University of Ireland Galway seeks to recruit three excellent candidates for new roles as we expand and grow our Computer Science and Data Analytics capabilities: